-The California Department of Industrial Relations, Division of Occupational Health and Safety, also known as Cal/OSHA, designated varicella an aerosol transmissible disease in September 2010 and developed new requirements to protect HCWs in the event of occupational exposure.
-HCWs must be offered vaccines against aerosol transmissible diseases, including varicella, free of cost to the worker.
+The California DPH Division of Occupational Health and Safety (Cal/OSHA) designated varicella an aerosol transmissible disease in September 2010 and developed new requirements to protect HCWs in the event of occupational exposure.11 HCWs must be offered vaccines against aerosol transmissible diseases, including varicella, free of cost to the worker.

 Varicella (chicken pox) is a highly contagious disease caused by VZV.
 The incubation period is 14-16 days with a range of 10-21 days.
 Herpes zoster is caused by reactivation of VZV and is seen most frequently in aging and immunosuppressed individuals.
 Transmission is person to person by direct contact with individuals with varicella or zoster and occasionally occurs by airborne spread from respiratory tract secretions, and rarely, from zoster lesions.
 People are usually infectious 1-2 days prior to rash onset and until all lesions are crusted (exposure period).
-Hospital varicella outbreaks that began with a herpes zoster infection of the index case, although infrequent, have been documented in the literature.
+Hospital varicella outbreaks that began with a herpes zoster infection of the index case, although infrequent, have been documented in the literature.^{12, 13}